League of Nations: Plans and proposals

 In London Balfour commissioned the first official report into the matter in early 1918, under the initiative of Lord Robert Cecil.
 The British committee was finally appointed in February 1918.
 It was led by Walter Phillimore (and became known as the Phillimore Committee), but also included Eyre Crowe, William Tyrrell, and Cecil Hurst.
 The recommendations of the so-called Phillimore Commission included the establishment of a "Conference of Allied States" that would arbitrate disputes and impose sanctions on offending states.
 The proposals were approved by the British government, and much of the commission's results were later incorporated into the Covenant of the League of Nations.

-The French also drafted a much more far-reaching proposal in June 1918; they advocated annual meetings of a council to settle all disputes, as well as an "international army" to enforce its decisions.
+The French authorities also drafted a much more far-reaching proposal in June 1918; they advocated annual meetings of a council to settle all disputes, as well as an "international army" to enforce its decisions.

-American President Woodrow Wilson instructed Edward M. House to draft a US plan which reflected Wilson's own idealistic views (first articulated in the Fourteen Points of January 1918), as well as the work of the Phillimore Commission.
+American president Woodrow Wilson instructed Edward M. House to draft a US plan which reflected Wilson's own idealistic views (first articulated in the Fourteen Points of January 1918), as well as the work of the Phillimore Commission.
 The outcome of House's work and Wilson's own first draft proposed the termination of "unethical" state behaviour, including forms of espionage and dishonesty.
 Methods of compulsion against recalcitrant states would include severe measures, such as "blockading and closing the frontiers of that power to commerce or intercourse with any part of the world and to use any force that may be necessary..."

 The two principal drafters and architects of the covenant of the League of Nations were the British politician Lord Robert Cecil and the South African statesman Jan Smuts.
 Smuts' proposals included the creation of a council of the great powers as permanent members and a non-permanent selection of the minor states.
 He also proposed the creation of a mandate system for captured colonies of the Central Powers during the war.
 Cecil focused on the administrative side and proposed annual council meetings and quadrennial meetings for the Assembly of all members.
 He also argued for a large and permanent secretariat to carry out the League's administrative duties.

-According to Patricia Clavin, Lord Cecil and the British continued their leadership of the development of a rules-based global order into the 1920s and 1930s, with a primary focus on the League of Nations.
-The British goal was to systematize and normalize the economic and social relations between states, markets, and civil society.
+According to historian Patricia Clavin, Cecil and the British continued their leadership of the development of a rules-based global order into the 1920s and 1930s, with a primary focus on the League of Nations.
+The British goal was to systematise and normalise the economic and social relations between states, markets, and civil society.
 They gave priority to business and banking issues, but also considered the needs of ordinary women, children and the family as well.
-They moved beyond high-level intellectual discussions, and set up local organizations to support the League.
+They moved beyond high-level intellectual discussions, and set up local organisations to support the League.
 The British were particularly active in setting up junior branches for secondary students.

-The League of Nations was relatively more universal and inclusive in its membership and structure than previous international organisations, but the organisation enshrined racial hierarchy by curtailing the right to self-determination and prevented decolonization.
+The League of Nations was relatively more universal and inclusive in its membership and structure than previous international organisations, but the organisation enshrined racial hierarchy by curtailing the right to self-determination and prevented decolonisation.